taichi-dev/taichi/docs/syntax.rst

 * Easy to run.
 No ahead-of-time compilation is needed.
 * This design allows people to reuse existing python infrastructure:

   * IDEs.
-A python IDE simply works for TaichiLang, with syntax highlighting, checking, and autocomplete.
+A python IDE mostly works for Taichi with syntax highlighting, syntax checking, and autocomplete.
   * Package manager (pip).
 A developed Taichi application and be easily submitted to ``PyPI`` and others can easily set it up with ``pip``.
   * Existing packages.
 Interacting with other python components (e.g. ``matplotlib`` and ``numpy``) is just trivial.

 * The built-in AST manipulation tools in ``python`` allow us to do magical things, as long as the kernel body can be parsed by the Python parser.

-However, this design decision has drawbacks as well:
+However, this design has drawbacks as well:

 * Taichi kernels must parse-able by Python parsers.
 This means Taichi syntax cannot go beyond Taichi syntax.